streetcomplete/StreetComplete/README.md

 Right now, there are very few different question types.
 More will be added over time.
 You can see a community-managed [list of all quests in the OSM wiki](https://wiki.openstreetmap.org/wiki/StreetComplete/Quests).

+## FAQ

+You can find a list of [frequently asked questions in the wiki](https://wiki.openstreetmap.org/wiki/StreetComplete/FAQ).

 ## Contributing

 You can help translate this app over here: